popgenmethods/SINGER/README.md

 ## Input and output

-SINGER takes **.vcf(gz)** file and outputs a **.trees** file in tskit format.
+SINGER takes **.vcf** file and outputs a **.trees** file in tskit format.
 The mutations are already mapped to the branches, but non-polymorphic, multi-allelic sites and structral variants are excluded from inference.
 The branch length should be interpreted with units of generations, for example, for homo sapiens, you would need multiply that by 28 to convert to units of years.
 There will also be a **.log** file for you to check the argument you ran, and the summary statistic in MCMC iterations.

 ## Basic usage